dell/csm-docs/content/v1/prerequisites/_index.md

 | [Volume Group Snapshot](../snapshots/volume-group-snapshots/) |    No    |    Yes    |    No    |     No     |    Yes     |
 {{</table>}}

-## CSM Operator compatibility matrix
+## CSM Operator Compatibility Matrix

 The table below lists the driver and modules versions installable with the CSM Operator:
 {{<table "table table-striped table-bordered table-sm">}}